RajneeshDangar/100dayscode/README.md

-Hello guys, I build twitter called @100dayscode that promote programmer by retweeting her tweets about #100daysofcode challenge.
+Hello guys, I build twitter bot called @100dayscode that promote programmer to code by retweeting her tweets about #100daysofcode challenge.